OpenCockpitOpenCockpit

 • Session pinning, forking, cross-project session browser

-• !command prefix runs shell from chat, output piped back as context
+• !command runs shell from chat, output piped back as context

 Agent